CHETHAN-CS/ARTPARK-Project/README.md

 ### Download the Source-Code
 Once you are ready with the jetson nano setup switch it ON and download the source code of the project from below link.

+Follow this link for NEW source code: https://drive.google.com/drive/folders/1t93IqW2vTUnceWfNJNuBNCl5zqJf3MPc?usp=sharing

-Follow this link for source code: https://drive.google.com/drive/folders/1DMh4dKm2AypiDYFfHEzXlm_ja28lmOjg?usp=sharing
+Follow this link for source code (OLD): https://drive.google.com/drive/folders/1DMh4dKm2AypiDYFfHEzXlm_ja28lmOjg?usp=sharing

 Then Unzip the code and keep it in any directory.